 There are over 70 immigration programs to choose from so narrowing them down can be a very difficult task.
 If you are interested in immigrating to a particular province, we advise you to take a look at the province’s various nomination programs.
 For instance, if you want to join the thriving Brazilian community in Toronto, do research on Ontario’s Provincial Nomination Programs here.

 Once you have narrowed down your options, it's time to prepare your documents for your application.
 Remember, this guide is about how to immigrate from Brazil to Canada quickly.

-Get Your Credentials Assessed
+Step 2 - Get Your Credentials Assessed

 Your educational background is essential information for your Canadian immigration application.
-For this reason, you need to get all of your certificates, degrees, diplomas, licenses and qualifications verified by accredited organisations to prove that they meet Canadian standards.
+For this reason, you need to get all of your certificates, degrees, diplomas, licenses, and qualifications verified by accredited organizations to prove that they meet Canadian standards.
 Remember, this is only for qualifications you received from outside of Canada, so if you graduated from a Canadian institution, you do not need to have those documents verified.